 Project-based learning (PBL) is a learning experience that engages students in experiential activities.
 The students are able to learn and develop skills while working in teams.
-This stresses real-world projects that can be understood readily and have significance for the students.
-Larmer & Mergendoller (2010) propose the project be a task that matters, that the students will want to do well, and the project be well designed and well implemented to serve an educational purpose.
+This teaching approach stresses real-world projects that can be understood readily and have significance for the students.
+Larmer & Mergendoller (2010) propose the project be a task that matters and one that the students will want to do well.
+The project must be well designed and well implemented to serve its educational purpose.

-Larmer & Mergendoller (2010) propose seven essential characteristics for these experiences.
-The criteria listed below are conceptual ways of involving students in the exercise.
+Larmer & Mergendoller (2010) propose seven essential characteristics for these PBL experiences.
+The criteria listed in Table 3 are conceptual ways of engaging students in the exercise.